SubashSK777/No-Code-AI/README.md

 No-Code AI with CrewAI: Multi-Agent System 2 Thinking This repository contains a no-code AI application built using CrewAI.
-The AI leverages multiple agents and incorporates System 2 thinking to achieve [brief description of your AI's purpose].
+The AI leverages multiple agents and incorporates System 2 thinking to achieve Imaginative Thinking

 Key Features
 Multi-Agent Architecture: Employs multiple CrewAI agents working together for enhanced capabilities and decision-making.